hiyaamalik/Self-Healing-AI-for-Network-Security/README.md

 ## Project Overview

-This project aims to enhance cybersecurity by implementing two primary tasks:
+This project aims to enhance cybersecurity by implementing the following primary tasks:

 1. **Threat Detection**: Using an ensemble of Artificial Neural Networks (ANN) and Long Short-Term Memory (LSTM) models.
 2. **Attack Classification**: Using a Decision Tree model to classify different types of attacks.